 Strategic planning can be appropriate for a large company, a department within a company, a smaller company and collection agencies.
-This article is the first in a three part series and will focus on why you should develop a strategic plan for the credit department.
+This section will focus on why you should develop a strategic plan for the credit department.
 Strategic planning is a good idea in any type of economy, but it can be particularly important and effective during tough economic times, such as what we are experiencing right now.
 Strategic planning typically involves evaluating how things are at present, setting a longer-term goal and then determining what needs to be done currently and into the future to accomplish the goal.

 You might be asking yourself, why do I need to create a strategic plan for my credit department?
 Well, there are several very important reasons why this is a good idea.
 The first is that it is critical for every department to be in sync with the company as a whole.
 This means that any goals a department has must support whatever the company’s bigger goals are.
 In the case of the credit department, strategic goals will likely involve controlling and minimizing credit risks, achieving a specified percentage of account receivable collections, etc. How these goals are affected by the company’s bigger goals needs to be assessed.
 For example, if the company plans to increase its customer base by a certain percent, how will this affect the credit department’s ability to assess the credit worthiness of these new customers, monitor accounts receivable patterns, make adjustments, and make necessary debt collections?
 Can the current staff handle this additional workload?
 Future hiring is just one aspect that may be impacted by long-term company goals.